When she was 10, her favorite pastime was nearly brought to a screeching halt by an injury to her hip.

 “Whenever I see her dancing, my tears start rolling,” says Anu.
 “I’m so thankful to CHOP, to Dr. Sankar, to all of the nurses who were so amazing.
 They were like angels.”

 Lisa is thankful too.
 To show her appreciation she created “Cakes for a Cause” — a baking operation that raises money for CHOP.
 She gives cooking lessons to other kids, and the cakes they cook in the lessons, together with other cakes she and her friends make, are sold at bake sales to raise money for CHOP.
-She raised $1,000 for CHOP in 2016, and plans to keep it going.
+She raised $1,000 for CHOP in 2016, $2,000 in 2017, and plans to keep it going.

 The high point in Lisa’s road to recovery came a little more than a year after her surgery; she performed beautifully, with two healthy hips, in a dance festival at Madison Square Garden.